Christianity and violence: Attitudes towards the military before Constantine

 The study of Christian participation in military service in the pre-Constantinian era has been highly contested and has generated a great deal of literature.

 Through most of the twentieth century, a consensus was formed around Adolf von Harnack's view that the early church was pacifist, that during the second and third centuries, a growing accommodation of military service occurred, and by the time of Constantine, a just war ethic had arisen.

 This consensus was challenged mostly by the work of John Helgeland in the 1970s and 1980s.
 He said that most of the early Christians opposed military service because they refused to practice the Roman religion and they also refused to perform the rituals of the Roman army, not because they were against killing.
 Helgeland also stated that there is a diversity of voices in the written literature, as well as evidence of a diversity of practices by Christians.
 George Kalantzis, Professor of Theology at Wheaton College, sided with Harnack in the debate writing that "literary evidence confirms the very strong internal coherence of the Church's non-violent stance for the first three centuries."

 David Hunter has concluded that a "new consensus" has emerged and it includes aspects of Helgeland's and Harnack's views.
-Hunter suggests that the early Christians based their opposition to military service upon both their "aboherrence of Roman army religion" (Helgeland's view) and their opposition to bloodshood (Harnack's view).
+Hunter suggests that the early Christians based their opposition to military service upon both their "aboherrence of Roman army religion" (Helgeland's view) and their opposition to bloodshed (Harnack's view).
 Hunter notes that there is evidence that by the 2nd century Christian practices had started to diverge from the theological principles espoused in early Christian literature.
 Hunter's third point of the "new consensus" is the assertion that the just war theory reflects at least one pre-Constantinian view.
 Finally, to these three points, Kreider added that Christian attitudes towards violence were likely varied in different geographical locations, pointing out that pro-militarist views were stronger in border areas then they were in "heartland" areas which were more strongly aligned with the Empire.

 There is little evidence concerning the extent of Christian participation in the military; generalizations are usually speculation.
 A few gravestones of Christian soldiers have been found.